Bigrob7605/VPT-101/media/press_kit.md

 **The Future:**
 This launch represents just the beginning.
 The VPT-101 community aims to:
-- Expand to 1000+ active contributors within one year
+- Expand to growing community of active contributors within one year
 - Enable 100+ clinical implementations
 - Achieve 20+ regulatory approvals
 - Establish vault protein therapies as standard of care